Skip to main content

 2. Update packages/puppeteer-core/src/revisions.ts with the found version number.

-3. Update versions.js with the new Chrome-to-Puppeteer version mapping and update lastMaintainedChromeVersion with the next one in from the list.
+3. Update versions.json with the new Chrome-to-Puppeteer version mapping and update lastMaintainedChromeVersion with the next one in from the list.

 4. Run npm run check.
 If it fails, update packages/puppeteer-core/package.json with the expected devtools-protocol version and run npm install to generate an updated package-lock.json.